17kozuchm/cloud_computing_final/README.md

 Necessary Display Update:
 - docker-compose.yml line 167: DISPLAY variable must be replaced with host IP address
+- xlaunch must also be configured on the host machine to launch visual applications

 Steps to Setup Data Science Toolbox: